top of page

 How long do sessions last?

-Counselling sessions last for 50 minutes, and you will always see the same counsellor unless you choose to see someone different.
+Assessments and counselling sessions usually last for 50 minutes (Families service sessions are usually longer).
 There is no typical counselling session.
 Your counsellor will be highly trained in listening and reflecting, and will help you to explore your issues and find a way forward.
 We offer an integrative style of working tailored always to meet your specific needs which may include elements of a number of ways of working, including Cognitive Behavioural Therapy (CBT), Person Centred, Psychodynamic or Transactional Analysis (TA).

 It’s best to keep the momentum going so meeting once weekly at the same time and day will help you and your counsellor make progress.
 It really helps if you have your diary to hand at the beginning to allow you and your counsellor to arrange a series of sessions.
 At this stage you can factor in things like holidays.